 - Liberty Insurance offers quotations via direct enquiries only, and they have the distinction by being the preferred insurer for Teslas in Singapore.

 There are also other insurance providers that cover electric cars, but these are usually by individual car dealers or authorised brokers.
-One of our readers, Darcy Li, has gotten his new Tesla Model 3 insurance from Allianz via an authorised broker: Synergy Financial Advisers.
+One of our readers, Darcy Li, got his new Tesla Model 3 insurance from Allianz via an authorised broker: Synergy Financial Advisers.

 2. The premium depends on your car’s make & model